MatthiasKainer/Organismus/readme.md

 | **Receptor**     | An interface on a LitElement that can receive one type of hormone and gets triggered every time the hormone is released |
 | **Hypothalamus** | Allows to orchestrate hormones and trigger side-effects on a global (organism wide) level                               |

-The idea that organic-lit follows is different from other libraries because it means that hormones must not be triggered by components only, but basically by everything, and therefore allows you to, as an example, connect a web-socket service class with your components.
+The idea that Organismus follows is different from other libraries because it means that hormones must not be triggered by components only, but basically by everything, and therefore allows you to, as an example, connect a web-socket service class with your components.

 In difference to libraries like redux it means that you don't have one global state, but a state for each hormone that is orchestrated by events.